vielsoft/disclose.ph/README.md

 * Prod - Currently we dont have production server.
 Looking for a sponsor to provide us a free server.
 * Test - [http://disclosephhogcjmdqel.devcloud.acquia-sites.com](http://disclosephhogcjmdqel.devcloud.acquia-sites.com)
 * Dev  - [http://disclosephwzybfnbsu8.devcloud.acquia-sites.com](http://disclosephwzybfnbsu8.devcloud.acquia-sites.com)

+# Communication Platform

+We are using Slack to communicate.
+Plase create a ticket on [here](https://github.com/geraldvillorente/disclose.ph/milestones/Contributing) that you are asking for invitation.